rfjakob/earlyoom/MANPAGE.md

 #### -r INTERVAL
 memory report interval in seconds (default 1), set to 0 to disable completely.
 With earlyoom v1.2 and higher, floating point numbers are accepted.
+Due to the adaptive poll rate, when there is a lot of free memory, the actual interval may be up to 1 second longer than the setting.

 #### -p
 set niceness of earlyoom to -20 and oom_score_adj to -1000